The @m3e/web/tooltip module provides plain and rich tooltip components for delivering contextual

 This section outlines usage examples and configuration guidance for the components in this package.

-Use the m3e-tooltip component to define a tooltip, and apply the for attribute to
+Use the m3e-tooltip component to define a plain tooltip, and apply the for attribute

 <m3e-icon-button id="button"> <m3e-icon name="arrow_back"></m3e-icon> </m3e-icon-button> <m3e-tooltip for="button">Go Back</m3e-tooltip>